 Sign in/Register

-All the ways you can support Breast Cancer Awareness Month
+Easy ways you can support Breast Cancer Awareness Month

 By Megan Bedford

-All the ways you can support Breast Cancer Awareness Month
+Easy ways you can support Breast Cancer Awareness Month

-In Australia, breast cancer is the most commonly diagnosed cancer, with approximately 57 Australians diagnosed each and every day with 9 a day tragically dying from the disease.
-That equates to over 20,000 Australians diagnosed with breast cancer each year.
+In Australia, breast cancer is the most commonly diagnosed cancer, with approximately 58 Australians diagnosed each and every day with 9 a day tragically dying from the disease.
+That equates to over 21,000 Australians diagnosed with breast cancer each year.

 These figures can be overwhelming, but serve as a reminder on the steps to take to be aware of the signs, helping to potentially improve the outcome should you be diagnosed, as well as sharing education and resources to others.

-October is Breast Cancer Awareness month and along with a number of supporting businesses and organisations, the Breast Cancer Foundation NZ (BCFNZ) and the National Breast Cancer Foundation of Australia (NBCF) have a number of initiatives to improve knowledge and to raise crucial funds that go into supporting people with breast cancer, and funding life-saving new research.
+October is Breast Cancer Awareness month and along with supporting businesses and organisations, the Breast Cancer Foundation NZ (BCFNZ) and the National Breast Cancer Foundation of Australia (NBCF) have a number of initiatives to improve knowledge and to raise crucial funds that go into supporting people with breast cancer, and funding life-saving new research.

 “Every October, some of the country’s favourite brands get on board with Breast Cancer Awareness Month by releasing special-edition Pink Products,” says Ah-Leen Rayner, chief executive of Breast Cancer Foundation NZ (BCFNZ).
 We’re incredibly grateful to our partners for backing this worthwhile cause.